 But yes – you can use a vacuum of some kind in just about any type of RV.

-This post, though, is for those of us who travel full-time or part-time and really feel the need for an onboard vacuum.
+This post, though, is for those of us who travel on longer trips and/or who really feel the need for an onboard vacuum.

 What Is the Best Vacuum for RVs?

 Some of us are traveling in big rigs, others in smaller RVs or vans.
 Some of us have more power available than others.
-For these reasons, we really need to break the choices down so that there are viable options offered for all RVers.
-This way, whether you’re traveling in motorhomes, travel trailers, or overgrown vans, we’ll have a vacuum cleaner for you.
+For these reasons, we really need to break the choices down so that there are viable options offered for everyone.
+This way, whether you’re traveling in a motorhome, travel trailer, or overgrown van, we’ll have a vacuum cleaner for you.

-Because we’ve been living and traveling in a 43′ big rig for nearly 20 years now, we’ll start with what we know best from personal experience, the corded vacuum.
+Because we lived and traveled in a 43′ big rig for more than 20 years (and are still part-timing in our new travel trailer), we’ll start with what we know best from personal experience, the corded vacuum.
 Then we’ll move on to central vac systems and hand-held vacuums, both cordless and 12V options.

 But first, let’s set the record straight on what we’re all looking for in an RV vacuum.